 - How to Maintain the Exhaust System of Your Vehicle

-Some law school graduates decide to study for a master’s degree in law abroad, as this gives them the chance to learn about international legal systems and learn a new language, adding to their skill set and broadening their range of opportunities.
+Some law school graduates decide to study for a master’s degree in law.
+This gives them the chance to learn about international legal systems and learn a new language, adding to their skillset and broadening their range of opportunities.
 Studying for a master’s of law abroad can be an excellent way to further your career as you will be able to practice law both at home in the USA and in the country where you studied for your master’s degree.

 Contribute to Legal Research

 For some law school graduates, their chosen career pathway is in research and academia.
-Some master’s degrees in law and various fields of law are research-based, actively encouraging and supporting students to explore new topics and fields in law and contribute to research which is published.
+Some master’s degrees in law and various fields of law are research-based, actively encouraging and supporting students to explore new topics and fields in law and contribute to published research.
 If you’re considering teaching or researching law instead of practicing it, a research-focused master’s degree could open the door to a future career in academia.

 If you have just graduated from law school or are planning to graduate soon, you’re probably wondering what the next step is when it comes to career progression.
 With so many different options to choose from in law, there are many different ways to further your career.